AdobeDocs/experience-manager-cloud-manager.en/help/using/content-copy.md

    >* The environment has a running pipeline or a copy content operation in progress.

 1. In the **Copy content** dialog, specify the source and destination for your content copy action.

+1. You can choose to delete or retain the exclude paths in target environment.
+Select checkbox `Do not delete exclude paths from destination` if you wish to retain the exclude paths specified in the content set.
+If checkbox is left unchecked, then exclude paths are deleted in target environment.

    ![Copying content](/help/assets/copying-content.png)